matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 	- Can work for few occurrences of missing data
 	- Can bias the data by obscuring the reason why there is missing data
 - Place a threshold on certain columns/features that decide whether or not to eliminate the feature altogether if the percentage of missing data passes that threshold.
 - *Imputation* - take those columns where we having a NULL value and replace it with some value.
 How we do this depends on the data.
+This can be done using the other values in the dataset as the training set to train a model, and then use the model to predict the target missing value.
 	- Numerical data: use average or median value.
 	- Discrete / alphanumeric data: use the mode.
-Tis is using